 Compared to a credit card balance, having a regular installment loan payment can be reassuring because you’re working towards a specific end date.

 Credit counseling is another option to reduce your credit card debt.
 Credit counseling agencies will help you set up low interest debt management plan to help you pay off unsecured debt over time.
 Their debt management programs reduce your monthly payments so you can pay off your credit card debt in full.
-These programs usually hurt your credit scores pretty bad, so if you’re just looking to reduce monthly payments, you may want to consider a debt consolidation loan first.
+These programs usually hurt your credit scores pretty bad.
+So, if you’re just looking to reduce your debt payments, you may want to consider a debt consolidation loan first.